Gothic 3: Legacy

 Gothic 3 was followed by Gothic 3: The Beginning, a mobile video game produced by the German developer Handy-Games GmbH and published by JoWooD Productions.
 It takes place 140 years before the events in the first Gothic game, on the island of Khorinis.
 Xardas (one of the main characters from the original PC Gothic series), an orphan, raised by farmers, is visited one night by the ghost of Buthomar.
 The ghost tells the young Xardas about an unknown threat and asks him to find "the other four Chosen Ones".

 Gothic 3: The Beginning was awarded up to seven awards.
 It received the Airgamer Award, from airgamer.de, while handy-player.de gave it the Handy-Player Award.
 Pocketgamer.co.uk gave it the Bronze Award.
 Other awards include the play2go gold award from play2go, the Silver Award from Mobile Games Faqs, a 90% award offered by looki.de, and the Next Award offered by projectnext.de.

 Expansion

 On 21 November 2008 JoWooD Productions released a standalone expansion entitled Gothic 3: Forsaken Gods, developed by Trine Games.
-Gothic 3: Forsaken Gods was similar buggy as the original game and was later fixed in an Enhanced Edition by Mad Vulture Games, a company which was created by developers from the game community.
+Gothic 3: Forsaken Gods was similarly buggy as the original game and was later fixed in an Enhanced Edition by Mad Vulture Games, a company which was created by developers from the game community.